valerielu/rushhour/README.md

 Rush Hour is a interactive browser car game based on the popular board game [Rush Hour][link]
 [link]: http://www.thinkfun.com/products/rush-hour/

-In Rush Hour, a sliding block logic game, you have to battle the gridlock as you slide the blocking vehicles out of the way for the red car to exit.
-The points that a player get for each game is calculated based on completness as well as time took to solution.
+In Rush Hour, a sliding block puzzle game, you slide the blocking vehicles out of the way for the red car to reach the exit.
+The points that a player get for each game is calculated based on number of moves taken as well as time took to solution.

 ### Functionality & MVP